ros2/design/articles/execute_process_refactor.md

 ### launch.actions.ExecuteLocalProcess

+Extends the `launch.actions.Action` class.
 This class would represent the execution-time aspects of `launch.actions.ExecuteProcess`.
 The new `process_description` constructor parameter could be either a `launch.descriptions.Process` or a `launch_ros.descriptions.Node`; node-specific functionality is limited to proper configuration of the command line to be executed, so no special execution wrapper is needed.
 This is not the case for lifecycle nodes or composable nodes, which do require custom execution wrappers, described below.

 This class is simplified from the current `launch.actions.ExecuteProcess` by removing the logic relating to process definition/configuration, and by removing the logic regarding substitutions thereof.